MUbarak123-56/fpl_team_optimization/README.md

 - Use the command below to run the python code for generating an FPL team:

       python squad_selection_local.py

-#### Running the Optimization
-To run the optimization script:

-Ensure you have set up your D-Wave Leap account and configured your API token.

-If you are running on LEAP directly, run the code below python formation_selection_no_token.py

-If you are running the code locally, run the code below python formation_selection.py
+**Note:** Upon running either squad_selection.py or squad_selection_local.py, you will be prompted to insert the number of defenders, midfielders and forwards you would like to see in your starting line up for your squad.
+Make sure all the numbers you input are within the range if not, you will be prompted to re-insert them.

 #### Results
-The scripts will output the optimal team composition for each formation you inputed, showing the selected players and the total points achieved within the value constraint.
+The scripts will output the optimal team composition for each formation you inputed,

 ### App